garbados/garbados-arcade-clj/doc/dimdark/notes.md

 New equipment paradigm:
 - Each dragon has two preferred equipment types, with different implicits.
 - Implicits scale with item level.
 Each level of each type has a different name.
 (Spear => Pike => Naginata, etc)

+What's the deal with attributes, merits, and stats?
+- Attributes and merits can be included in growth patterns.
+- Merits and stats can be affected by gear.
+- Stats can be affected by effects.

+What about a new monster paradigm...

+- VULNS: skill traits that double pre-roll magnitude. vuln:fire, vuln:physical, etc.; but also resist:physical...?

+hmm...